 Get an Extreme Profile Makeover

 Tamar Caspi Shnall is giving online profile makeovers.
-Today she’s tweaking the profile for “Amanda.”
+This week she’s tweaking the profile for “David.”